-We pride ourselves on ensuring our children receive a well-balanced, rounded education.
+We pride ourselves on ensuring our children receive a well-balanced, broad and rounded education.
 Our curriculum provides experiential learning opportunities, usually linked to our themes or topics.
-We plan opportunities to give children new opportunities that they may not have experienced before e.g. singing trips, museum trips, religious places of worship, historical places, theatre trips, residential and outdoor pursuits to name a few.
-We also encourage children to attend after school clubs such as: chess, multi-sports, gymnastics, gardening, textiles, gymnastics, football, golf, drama, choir and dance.
-We also enter sporting and other competitions such as; football, swimming, gymnastics, poetry competitions, spelling competitions, holiday clubs, young voices.
+We plan these opportunities to give children new experiences that they may not have had the chance to access before e.g. singing trips, museum trips, religious places of worship, historical places, theatre trips, residential and outdoor pursuits to name a few.

+We also encourage children to attend after school clubs such as: multi-sports, gymnastics, gardening, textiles, football, yoga, choir, biking, art and dance.
+We also enter sporting and other competitions such as athletics, cricket, gymnastics, poetry competitions, spelling competitions, holiday clubs, Young Voices.
 Some of these activities are subsidised by the pupil premium funding.